-Machinery for lifting persons must be designed, constructed or equipped in such a way that the acceleration or deceleration of the carrier does not engender risks for persons.
+Machinery for lifting people must be designed, constructed or equipped in such a way so that the acceleration or deceleration of the carrier does not engender risks for people.

-6.3.2 Risk of persons falling from the carrier
+6.3.2 Risk of people falling from the carrier

-The carrier must not tilt to an extent which creates a risk of the occupants falling, including when the machinery and carrier are moving.
+The carrier must not tilt to an extent which creates a risk of the people falling, including when the machinery and carrier are moving.

-Where the carrier is designed as a work station, provision must be made to ensure stability and to prevent hazardous movements.
+Where the carrier is designed as a workstation, provision must be made to ensure stability and to prevent hazardous movements.

-If the measures referred to in Item 1.5.15 are not adequate, carriers must be fitted with a sufficient number of suitable fixing points for the number of persons permitted on the carrier.
-The fixing points must be strong enough for the use of personal protective equipment against falls from a height.
+If the measures referred to in point 1.5.15 of this Annex are not adequate, carriers must be fitted with a sufficient number of suitable fixing points for the number of people permitted on the carrier.
+The fixing points must be strong enough for the use of personal protective equipment against falls from the height.

-Any automatic doors in floors or ceilings or side doors must be designed and constructed in such a way as to prevent inadvertent opening and must open in a direction that obviates any risk of falling, should they open unexpectedly.
+Any automatic doors in floors or ceilings or side doors must be designed and constructed in such a way as to prevent inadvertent opening and must open in a direction that obviates any risk of falling, if they open unexpectedly.